aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-pictures/insert-a-linked-picture-from-web-address/_index.md

             // Access the first worksheet
             const worksheet = workbook.worksheets.get(0);

-            // Insert a linked picture (from Web Address) to B2 Cell. const pic = worksheet.shapes.addLinkedPicture(1, 1, 100, 100, "http://www.aspose.com/Images/aspose-logo.jpg");
+            // Insert a linked picture (from Web Address) to the B2 cell. const pic = worksheet.shapes.addLinkedPicture(1, 1, 100, 100, "http://www.aspose.com/Images/aspose-logo.jpg");

             // Set the height and width of the inserted image.